Classification of abelian Schur groups I: -rings over

 \subsection{Nondense $S$-rings}

-\begin{prop} Suppose that $H$ is not an $\mathcal{A}$-subgroup.
+\begin{theo} Suppose that $H\cong E_4$ is not an $\mathcal{A}$-subgroup.
 Then $\mathcal{A}$ is trivial, or a nontrivial tensor product, or a nontrivial $U/L$-wreath product for some $\mathcal{A}$-section $U/L$ satisfying one of the following conditions: \begin{enumerate}

 \tm{1} $|U/L|\leq 2$;

 \tm{2} $\mathcal{A}_{L}$ is $\otimes$-complemented in $\mathcal{A}_{U}$;